couchbase/query/docs/n1ql-select.md

 result is produced for each left hand input, while the corresponding right hand inputs are collected into an array and nested as a single array-valued field in the result object.

+As with joins, N1QL provides two types of nests: lookup nests and index nests.
+We start here with lookup nests, followed by a later section on index nests.

 Recall our _invoice_ objects: